andrew/ultimate-awesome/README.md

 - [awesome-apps-script](https://github.com/grant/awesome-apps-script) - ☁️A collection of awesome Apps Script tools and libraries.
 - [awesome-xwing](https://github.com/guidokessels/awesome-xwing) - A curated list of awesome X-Wing: The Miniatures Games resources, tools and more.
 - [awesome-woocommerce](https://github.com/harshalslimaye/awesome-woocommerce) - A curated list of free and open source WooCommerce extensions and add-ons.
-- [awesome-bayes-nets](https://github.com/hayesall/awesome-bayes-nets) - ⚗️ A curated list of Books, Research Papers, and Software for Bayesian Networks.
 - [awesome-rse-education](https://github.com/hifis-net/awesome-rse-education) - An awesome list of educational resources for Research Software Engineers and Engineering (RSE) .
 - [awesome-robust-depth-estimation](https://github.com/hitcslj/awesome-robust-depth-estimation) - A curated list of awesome robust depth estimation papers.
 - [awesome-thinkerview](https://github.com/HorlogeSkynet/awesome-thinkerview) - :clapper: A curated list of the "best" Thinkerview interviews .